 A. Academic freedom is an integral part of the education process.
 Subject to the exercise of such rights in accord with lawful Board policy and regulations, bargaining unit members have the right of presentation, study, and investigation of the various areas of learning.
 Personal opinions, when so stated, and having a direct relationship to the subject taught, are a valid extension of presentations.
 Individual rights, including preferences, expressions, and activities are an essential part of academic freedom but do not preclude the bargaining unit member’s responsibility to recognize and present opposing points of view.

-B. The personal life of an employee is an appropriate concern of the District only when it significantly interferes with the employee’s performance of the assigned duties.
+B. The personal life of an employee is an appropriate concern of the District only when it significantly interferes or is likely to interfere with the employee’s performance of the assigned duties.

 Article 8 — Grievance Procedure